Robert C. Ransom

 Figure 5

 Figure 1.
 A graphical representation of the model.
-In this diagram the model illustrates oil-bearing sandstone.
 Rt varies with oil saturation and distribution.
-Exponent n varies with the electrical interference caused by the presence of oil regardless of saturation.
-Swt is determined by the intersection of the slope representing n with level Rt .
+Slope CG representing exponent n varies with the electrical interference caused by the presence of oil regardless of saturation value.
+Swt is estimated by the downward projection of the intersection of the slope CG with resistivity level Rt .
 See text for full explanation.
 Based on Ransom (1974,1995).
+This model can be used with measurements responsive to oil and gas other than resistivity.

 Figure 2.
+When Swt = 1.0.
 A detailed portion of the graphical model showing how Rwe results from a mixture of waters Rw and Rwb in a shaly sand.
 The effect of the more conductive pseudo water represented by Rwb produces the typical a multiplier of Rw .
+This figure and its resulting Rwe corresponds to Eq.
+(1a) only.
 Exponent m is an intrinsic property of the rock.
 Based on Ransom (1974).

 Figure 3.
 An insulating cube with a 20% void filled with water.
 Electrical-survey current is flowing through the cube from top to bottom.
 This cube is a visual aid in the development of the formation factor.
 See text for discussion.
 From Ransom (1984, 1995).